 - B. This course has a weekly lab component.
-The lab is essential for providing students hands on programming to write Java programs that solve a set of problem requirements. - C. This course generally transfers as a Computer Science Elective or substitutes for an equivalent course at many four year institutions
+The lab is essential for providing students hands on programming to write Java programs that solve a set of problem requirements. - C. This course generally transfers as a Computer Science Elective or substitutes for an equivalent course dependent on the transfer institution.